sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Step 6.2 Hybrid Table Masking Policy

-In this step, we will create a new masking policy object and apply the masking policy to a column TRUCK_EMAIL in a table TRUCK using an ALTER TABLE … ALTER COLUMN statement.
+In this step, we will create a new masking policy object and apply the masking policy to a column TRUCK_EMAIL in hybrid table TRUCK using an ALTER TABLE … ALTER COLUMN statement.

 First, we will create a new masking policy.